When looking for a primary care doctor for yourself or a loved one, it’s important to choose someone you can trust. A primary care doctor can:

 - How long do appointments usually last?

-- Can you get lab work and x-rays done in the office?
+- Can I get lab work and x-rays done in the office?

-- If you're more comfortable speaking in a language besides English, is there a doctor or nurse who speaks that language?
+- Is there a doctor or nurse who speaks my preferred language?

 Think about your experience after the first visit.

-- Make you feel comfortable during your appointment?
+- Make me feel comfortable during my appointment?

 - Explain things in a way that was easy to understand?

-- Show respect for what you had to say?
+- Show respect for what I had to say?

-- Know important information about your medical history?
+- Know important information about my medical history?

-- Give you a chance to ask questions?
+- Give me a chance to ask questions?

 If you answer “no” to any of these questions, you may want to keep looking.